CescFe/denes-bookhouse-spec/README.md

     - Include a Quality Assurance folder to test in depth the use cases.

 2. **Monitoring:**
-    - Integrate tools like Prometheus and Grafana for performance monitoring and alerting.
+    - Integrate tools like Prometheus and Grafana for performance monitoring and trace logs.

 3. **API Versioning:**
     - Introduce versioning to maintain backward compatibility.